 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- In order to prevent the spread of HIV and AIDS, Anti AIDS clubs in local schools were strengthened and community health volunteers were trained in prevention of mother-to-child transmission and voluntary counseling and testing services.
+- To reduce the incidence of HIV and AIDS, we formed anti-AIDS clubs in local schools and trained community health volunteers on prevention of mother-to-child transmission.

 Education for Better Lives